 Healthier alternatives to white sugar have become popular in recent years.
 There are many such sweeteners, including coconut sugar.
 It should be noted that coconut sugar is a sugar, which means that it will carry many of the same health risks as white sugar; however, it does have some significant differences.
-Even though it is sometimes referred to as coconut palm sugar, it should not be confused with palm sugar.
-Palm sugar comes from a different tree.
+How well do they work when used as substitutes for each other?
+Let’s compare.

 How are coconut sugar and white sugar different?

 The name coconut sugar may seem to suggest a type of sugar made from coconuts or that tastes like coconuts.
 This is not the case, as coconut sugar’s flavor has a butterscotch note similar to raw brown sugars like sucanat.
 It also has a light brown color.
 It is not made from coconuts but from the sap of the coconut tree, so it does not taste like coconuts at all.

 Coconut sugar is actually a healthier form of sugar when compared to white sugar.
 It contains a type of fiber called inulin.
 Inulin may help to slow the rate at which your body absorbs sugar.
 This can be beneficial for people with diabetes or who are pre-diabetic since it can help to prevent blood sugar spikes.